abudzinskyy/demo-profiles/README.md

 Conditional Beans work when add configuration to application.yml.

+It works with environments when use MICRONAUT_ENVIRONMENTS variable.
-When use environments, e.g. -Dmicronaut.environments=bar, it does not work:
+When pass environment as parameter, e.g. -Dmicronaut.environments=bar, it does not work:
 ```
 No bean of type [com.example.service.MyService] exists.
 ```